tschoffelen/react-native-keycode/README.md

 ### Props
 * number `length`: number of characters in input (default: 4)
+* string `textColor`: color string for the color of the characters (default: black)
-* string `tintColor`: color string for the color of the active character bar (default: iOS blue)
+* string `tintColor`: color string for the color of the active bottom bar (default: iOS blue)
 * string `defaultValue`: default ''
 * string `value`: default ''
 * boolean `uppercase`: default true